Table of Contents Contents

 - Bank details

-- The expected or actual date of birth of your child
+- The expected child’s date of birth

 These percentages of your income depend on how long you take a leave of absence.
 The first part of your absence will be your maternity leave and that can last for 15 weeks.
-Beyond those first 15 weeks, your benefit switches to parental benefits, which can last either the standard 35 weeks or extended into 61 weeks.
+Beyond those first 15 weeks, your benefit switches to parental sharing benefits, which can last either the standard 35 weeks or extended into 61 weeks.
 If you choose the standard length, 50 weeks in total, you receive 55% of your average weekly insurable earnings.
 If you take the full 76 in total, then you will receive 33% of your average weekly insurable earnings.

 EI maternity benefits: | Can be paid for a maximum of 15 weeks after actual date of birth. |